YashAnand1/IMS-Document/README.md

 - The mandatory gap after IP Address should not be cleared
 - The sequence of the Command Names, Project Names and Included Columns should not change
 - Any spaces (" ") should be avoided
-- Mentioned Project Name and Included Columns should match the Inventory-Spreadsheet
+- Mentioned Project Names and Included Columns should match the Inventory-Spreadsheet

 ### 🌿 **Managing Inventories With IMS-Client**
 Once the Inventory-Spreadsheet and Custom-Commands have been made, the `ims-client` executable should be run for getting started with managing inventories.
 Provided below are explanations of the steps required to use IMS-Client for Managing Inventories.